datacamp/courses-introduction-to-version-control-with-git/chapter3.md

 If you want to go all the way back to where you were before you started making changes, you must `git checkout -- filename` as well.

-At this point,
-you may be wondering why there are two commands for re-setting changes.
+(You may be wondering why there are two commands for re-setting changes.
-Part of the answer is that unstaging a file and undoing changes are both special cases of more powerful Git operations that you have not yet seen.
+The answer is that unstaging a file and undoing changes are both special cases of more powerful Git operations that you have not yet seen.)
-The other part of the answer is that Git is a large and complex system whose syntax is as irregular as that of English.

 *** =pre_exercise_code
 ```{python}